cynepton/netflix-clone/README.md

 ### [Jumbotron](src/components/jumbotron)
 > See [KarlHadwen](https://github.com/karlhadwen)'s [Youtube Video on Compound Components](https://www.youtube.com/watch?v=nHMAMS38x-E) and [Github Repo](https://github.com/karlhadwen/compound-components).

-It's a Compound Component responsible for rendering the sections of the body of the webpage.
+It's a Compound Component responsible for rendering the sections of the body of the webpage that contain the marketing boards.
 Currently, It renders each of the Jumbotron marketing items in the [Jumbo Data JSON file](./src/fixtures/jumbo.json).
 It also has the following sub-components:

 1. `Jumbotron.Container` defined in the Jumbotron [`Index.js` file](./src/components/jumbotron/index.js).
     Renders the Overall container for all the Jumbotron components that gets passed directly to the App Component.